tianniezing/iwo-milestone5/README.md

 The script `sample.sh` uses `wget` (and not a text file with the text of the site!).
 In order to make sure the script runs how it should, it is necessary to install `wget`.
 To install it, you have to type the following in the linux shell:

+To make sure you get the latest version of wget:
 ```bash
 sudo apt-get update
 ```
+Install wget:
 ```bash
 sudo apt-get install wget
 ```
-To check if you have the correct version (GNU Wget 1.21.1), do the following command:
+To check if you have the correct version (GNU Wget 1.21.1 and newer), do the following command:
 ```bash
 wget --version
 ```